Unborn Baby Kidney Problems During Pregnancy

-Kidneys help in regulating the electrolytes level in the body, aid in expelling the toxins by producing urine, maintain the blood pressure, help in the production of red blood cells and also maintain the levels of various minerals.
+Kidneys help in regulating the level of the electrolytes in the body, aid in expelling the toxins by producing urine, maintain the blood pressure, help in the production of red blood cells, and also maintain the levels of various minerals.
 Kidneys start developing at a much earlier stage in your baby’s life (first month).
-Sometimes your unborn baby’s kidneys could have problems which may cause other complications after birth.
+Sometimes your unborn baby’s kidneys could have problems, which may cause other complications after birth.
 However, with timely medical intervention and monitoring, various associated risks which may occur at birth can be reduced.
 Read on to know more about foetal kidney problems and how to treat them.

 What is Foetal Kidney Problem?

-Sometimes your baby’s kidneys may not develop fully, which causes hindrances in their proper functioning.
-You may feel that you have done something as a mother that led to a problem with your unborn baby’s kidneys.
+Sometimes your baby’s kidneys may not develop fully, which can cause hindrances in their proper functioning.
+You may feel guilty and think that you have done that led to a problem with your unborn baby’s kidneys.
 However, most kidney problems result due to genetic glitches.
-The silver lining on the cloud is, these problems get diagnosed during your prenatal check-ups, and necessary steps can be taken.
+The silver lining is that these problems get diagnosed during your prenatal check-ups, and the necessary steps can be taken at the right time.
 Such issues can either be treated medically or surgically, depending on the severity of the ailment.
 There are some problems such as hypertension, growth issues or UTI (urinary tract infection) that a child may develop at a later stage.

-What are the Different Types of Unborn Baby Kidney Problems?
+What Are the Different Types of an Unborn Baby’s Kidney Problems?

 This condition is characterised by the swelling in the unborn baby’s kidneys.
 The swelling of the kidneys may cause the funnel-like part of the kidneys to dilate.
 The dilation may happen in one or both the kidneys.
-Also, the dilation may happen with or without any obstruction.
-Some of the common obstructions are Neurogenic bladder, Ureterocele, Ureterovesical junction obstruction (UVJ), Ureteropelvic junction obstruction (UPJ) and Posterior urethral valves.
+Also, the dilation may occur with or without any obstruction.
+Some of the common blocks are Neurogenic bladder, Ureterocele, Ureterovesical junction obstruction (UVJ), Ureteropelvic junction obstruction (UPJ), and Posterior urethral valves.

 2. Polycystic Kidney Disease